Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have scored more than 230.5 points in 38 of 82 games this season.
+- Boston's 82 games this season have gone over this contest's total of 229.5 points 42 times.

-- The average point total in Boston's outings this year is 229.4, 1.1 fewer points than this game's over/under.
+- The average total in Boston's games this season is 229.4, 0.1 points fewer than this matchup's over/under.

-- The Celtics have a 45-37-0 record against the spread this season.
+- So far this season, the Celtics have put together a 45-37-0 record against the spread.

 Celtics vs. Hawks Over/Under Stats (Regular Season)